mathetake/mathetake.github.io/index.md

 Hi, this is Takeshi Yoneda, a software engineer living in Tokyo.
-Currently I am working as a SRE/devops/backend engineer, although I started my career as a machine learning engineer and have experiences of publishing research papers in machine learning and recommendation system.
+Currently, I am working on Cloud Native infrastructure, although I started my career as a machine learning engineer and have experiences of publishing research papers in machine learning and recommendation system.

-__Keywords__: AWS, Kubernetes, Terraform(IaC), Progressive Delivery, Recommendation System, Search Engine, Golang, WASM, Proxy-wasm.
+__Keywords__: AWS, Kubernetes, Progressive Delivery, Recommendation System, Golang, WASM, Proxy-wasm.

 ## Information